Nvidia (NVDA)

 14. Is Now The Time To Buy Nvidia?

-Nvidia is an amazing business ranking highly on our list.
+There is a lot to like about Nvidia.
 For starters, its revenue growth was exceptional over the last five years.
 On top of that, its admirable gross margins indicate robust pricing power, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Nvidia’s P/E ratio based on the next 12 months is 30.1x.
-Analyzing the semiconductor landscape today, Nvidia’s positive attributes shine bright.
-We think it’s one of the best businesses in our coverage and like the stock at this price.
+Nvidia’s P/E ratio based on the next 12 months is 25.9x.
+Scanning the semiconductor landscape today, Nvidia’s fundamentals clearly illustrate that it’s an elite business, and we like it at this price.